JohnSnowLabs/spark-nlp/docs/_posts/maziyarpanahi/2021-11-21-distilbert_sequence_classifier_policy_en.md

 This model was trained on 129.669 manually annotated sentences to classify text into one of seven political categories: 'Economy', 'External Relations', 'Fabric of Society', 'Freedom and Democracy', 'Political System', 'Welfare and Quality of Life' or 'Social Groups'.

-### Training data

-Policy-DistilBERT-7d was trained on the English-speaking subset of the [Manifesto Project Dataset (MPDS2020a)](https://manifesto-project.wzb.eu/datasets).
-The model was trained on 129.669 sentences from 164 political manifestos from 55 political parties in 8 English-speaking countries (Australia, Canada, Ireland, Israel, New Zealand, South Africa, United Kingdom, United States).
-The manifestos were published between 1992 - 2019.

-The Manifesto Project manually annotates individual sentences from political party manifestos in 7 main political domains: 'Economy', 'External Relations', 'Fabric of Society', 'Freedom and Democracy', 'Political System', 'Welfare and Quality of Life' or 'Social Groups' - see the [codebook](https://manifesto-project.wzb.eu/down/data/2020b/codebooks/codebook_MPDataset_MPDS2020b.pdf) for the exact definitions of each domain.

 ### Limitations and bias